 Today’s industrial robots work in a wide range of industries, from semiconductors and automobiles to plastics processing and metal forging.
 Pretty much any repetitive operation is a great job for a robot, particularly if it’s dangerous or difficult for people.

 The application of robots in manufacturing industries is particularly valuable.
-Robots have been used for high-volume operations, but as the technology advances and costs decline, more options and opportunities are opening for medium- and small-sized operations.
+Robots have been used for high-volume operations, but as the technology advances and the cost of industrial robots decline, more options and opportunities are opening for medium- and small-sized operations.

 At the same time, these robots are helping manufacturers address many of the key challenges they face, including tight labor pools, global market competitiveness and safety.

 If you’re curious whether robots can enhance your value stream, here are the main pros and cons to consider:

 Advantages of industrial robots